n3xus6/multilayer-perceptron/README.md

 ![learning_rate](./readme_files/9.png)

-Note that the logistic activation function is used here.
+Note that the logistic activation function is used here as an example.
+If tanh was selected as the sigmoid function, then the derivative of tanh must be used instead.

 ## Hyperparameters